emm-garzon/DM-Specs_Capstone/README.md

 # Main Features (game-logic):

 - Player can drag, and drop tiles, attempting to create matches that satisfy the following: 3 (or 4) tiles match in a row OR 3 (or 4) tiles match in a column
-- When the tile-set is first generated, a check will be conducted to see if any matches exist, if so those tiles will be replaced, and points awarded to the player
+- When the tile-set is first generated, a check will be conducted to see if any matches exist, if so, those tiles will be replaced, and points awarded to the player
 - When the player successfully matches 3 tiles together, they will be awarded 2 points
 - When the player successfully matches 4 tiles together, they will be awarded 3 points